-After using all 3 types of these child safety locks, it is clear to me that the magnetic locks are the best option for childproofing your cabinets and draws.
+After using all 3 types of these child safety locks, it is clear that the magnetic locks are the best option for childproofing your cabinets and draws.

-Don’t get me wrong, there are pros and cons for each.
-I don’t like drilling holes into expensive cabinets, so the 2 choices left for me are the magnetic, or the adhesive strap lock option.
+Don’t get me wrong; there are pros and cons for each.
+I’m not too fond of drilling holes into expensive cabinets, so the 2 choices left for me are the magnetic or the adhesive strap lock option.